top of page

 With Employment Contract

-• The family acts as your employer and registers you with the Spanish social security system.
+• Registration with the Spanish social security system

 2

-As a self-employed nanny, you can organise your working hours independently and decide which assignments you accept.
+As a self-employed nanny, you organise your own working hours and decide which assignments you accept.

-• Registration with the Spanish tax authority (Agencia Tributaria
+• Registration with the Spanish tax office (Agencia Tributaria)

-• Registration with the Spanish social security system (Seguridad Social – RETA)
+• Registration with Spanish social security (Seguridad Social / RETA)

 3